icon

 Anastasiia Medianyk

-Marketing professional with experience in digital strategy, brand development and content production
+Marketing expert with experience in digital strategy, brand development and content production

 Get our best content in your inbox